A Bug in Keeper Password Manager Leads To Sparring Over 'Zero-Knowledge' Claim - Slashdot

 According to the write-up, the researcher said it's possible that someone in control of Keeper's API -- such as employees at the company -- could unlock an account, because the API server stores the information used to produce an intermediary decryption key.
 "What seems to appear in the code of Keeper Commander from November 2015 to today is blind trust of the API server," said the researcher.

 Never understood the appeal of password managers.
-(Score:2)
+(Score:3)

 well, the spirit is that it is moderately easy to remember one really complex password.
 That is the one you will use in the password database.